 Capital Gains on the Sale of a Home: A Good Problem to Have

 If you have to pay capital gains on the sale of a home, it’s really not a bad problem to have.
 It means your house has appreciated in value since you have purchased it.
-You’re luckier than just about anyone who has bought a home in the last 10 years!
+You’re luckier than many who have sold their homes in recent years!
 That being said, there are certain rules and exceptions that can exclude you from paying capital gains on the sale of property that should be at the top of your mind.

 Real Estate Capital Gains Principal Residence Exclusion

-There is a huge real estate capital gains tax exclusion that allows you to exclude $250,000 in profit (individual) or $500,000 in profit (married).
-In order to be eligible for exclusion from having to pay capital gains, you must have lived in the home as your principal residence for 24 months out of the last 5 years.
+There is a huge real estate capital gains tax exclusion that allows you to exclude $250,000 in profit (when filing as an individual) or $500,000 in profit (when married filing jointly).
+In order to be eligible for exclusion from having to pay capital gains, you must have lived in the home as your main principal residence for 24 months (2-years) out of the last 5 years.

 Why should you pay attention to this?
-Well, if you are considering when to sell your home and you know that you will make profit on it, but you’re not quite to that 24 month mark, you may want to consider holding until the two year mark.
+Well, if you are considering when to sell your home and you know that you will make profit on it, but you’re not quite to that 24-month mark, you may want to consider holding until you hit that 2-year mark.